-Stray puppy -- possibly dropped by a bird -- is actually a pure-bred dingo
+Stray puppy -- possibly dropped by a bird -- is actually a purebred dingo

 The results took six to eight weeks to come back and in that time, Watson said her team worked to socialize Wandi by giving him a companion and introducing him to other dingoes his age. "(At the beginning) he sank his fangs into everybody," she said, laughing.

-When the results finally came back at 100% pure dingo, Watson said her team was "delighted."
+When the results finally came back at 100% purebred dingo, Watson said her team was "delighted."
 She said the little dingo would now be an important part of their breeding program, which consists of about 40 adults.

 Watson said she hoped Wandi would be the "flagship" for Australia to improve its knowledge of the dingo and the important role the animal plays in the country's ecosystem.